MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-moving-between-topics.md

 ---
-title: Moving between topics
+title: Move between topics
-description: Redirect to other topics and how to use other topic management nodes.
+description: Learn how to insert nodes to switch to other topics.
 keywords: "PVA"
-ms.date: 09/05/2022
+ms.date: 10/10/2022

 ms.topic: article
 author: v-alarioza